 The retirement picture has also altered, significantly so.
 Individuals are now living longer (the average age at death has gone up by nearly 5 years over the past 25 years and the nature of the retirement period and years is different.
 Put simply – retirement requires a far greater sum than it ever did.

 People who go into business under their own steam will typically see their business as part of their retirement plan; the success of their business will have a direct knock-on impact to the quality of their retirement.

 Hi, if you are reading this you are considering becoming a client of Newbridge Financial Planning.
-My name is Gareth Elliott and I have been in financial services for 15 years.
+My name is Gareth Elliott and I have been in financial services since 1998.
 In that time the profession has changed and regulations have changed dramatically.
 The one thing that hasn’t changed is the role I play.
 I do believe that I am here to help people.
 Help my customers achieve their financial goals.
 Help take the stress away from not knowing.
 To educate, to empower people.

 Protecting your business

 As a business owner, you manage risks every day to keep your business running smoothly.
 Whether it’s installing anti-virus software on your computers or making sure your building alarm is regularly serviced, protecting your company’s ability to make money is second nature.